Bulk Import#

 Zone 5, Botswana

 Hierarchical list of study sites.
 Allows for consistency and controlled granularity of location input.
-Must match the location as shown in the Location ID menu of the Report an Encounter page (see known issue).
+Must match the location as shown in the Location ID menu of the Report an Encounter page except in GrouperSpotter, where you only need to enter the REEF code (see known issue).

 Encounter.decimalLatitude